Article

 • Year-end is a time when investors focus on tax reduction strategies.

-The approaching holiday season often motivates charitable giving.
+Year-end, and the holidays that accompany it, often motivate charitable giving.
 Year-end is also a time when investors focus on tax reduction strategies.
-Charitable contributions and tax reduction strategies are not mutually exclusive and in fact can be complementary.
+These charitable gifts and tax reduction strategies are not mutually exclusive; in fact, they can be complementary.

-Specific tax-deductible charitable giving strategies can actually help reduce tax burdens while also supporting important charitable causes.
+Specific tax-deductible charitable giving strategies can help reduce tax burdens while also supporting charitable causes that are important to you.
 Here are some strategies you can consider to accomplish these dual goals.

-The most common type of charitable giving is through a cash donation.
-One way to generate cashflow for a gift is through “tax-loss-harvesting.”
+The most common type of charitable giving is through cash donation.
+One way to generate cash flow for a gift is through “tax-loss harvesting.”
 For example, if you have securities that have declined in value from their original cost basis, you can sell those at a loss.
-Then you can use that loss to offset capital gains from other investments (and up to $3,000 of ordinary income) while also claiming a charitable deduction for the total amount of cash donated.
+You can use that loss to offset capital gains from other investments (and up to $3,000 of ordinary income) while also claiming a charitable deduction based on the total amount of cash donated.

 Appreciated stocks, bonds, or mutual funds represent an increasingly popular method for making charitable donations.
 Most organizations are set up to accept these types of appreciated gifts.
-Nonprofits are exempt from federal taxation, so they can sell the gifted securities without incurring tax on the capital gains that the donor would incur if the donor first sold the securities and then donated cash.
+Public charities are exempt from federal taxation on most passive investment income, so they can sell the gifted securities without incurring the tax on capital gains that the donor would incur if the donor first sold the securities and then donated cash.

-The process of donating complex non-cash or illiquid assets (ex: equity compensation awards, restricted stock, shares of a private company, real estate, art, collectibles, cryptocurrency) can require more time and effort than donating cash or publicly traded securities but there are still advantages, especially if the assets have a low tax basis.
+The process of donating complex non-cash or illiquid assets (e.g., equity compensation, restricted stock, shares of a private company, real estate, art, collectibles, cryptocurrency) can require more time and effort than donating cash or publicly traded securities.
+However, there are still advantages — especially if the assets have a low tax basis.

 Issues to consider when donating these types of assets include: